alpha-omega-labs/AtomNFT/README.md

  • Python 3.6 or higher
  • web3.py Python library (install with pip install web3)
  • A Geth API URL
- • Your Ethereum private key
+ • Your GenesisL1 private key
  • The smart contract address
  • The ABI file for the smart contract
 </pre>